callstack/repack/website/docs/configuration/guides/svg.md

 ### Setup

-To use SVGR, you need to add additional rule to process SVGs with `@svgr/webpack` loader.
+To use SVGR, you need to add an additional rule to process SVGs with `@svgr/webpack` loader.

 Go to your Webpack configuration and apply the following diff: